aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/inferentia2.rst

 Inferentia2 Architecture
 ------------------------

-At the heart of the Inf2 instance are 12 x Inferentia2 devices (each Inferentia2 include 2 x :ref:`NeuronCore-v2 <neuroncores-v2-arch>`).
+At the heart of the Inf2 instance are up to 12 Inferentia2 devices (each Inferentia2 include 2 :ref:`NeuronCore-v2 <neuroncores-v2-arch>`).
 Inferentia2 is the second
-generation of purpose built Machine Learning inference accelerator from AWS.
+generation purpose built Machine Learning inference accelerator from AWS.
 The Inferentia2 device architecture is depicted below:

 .. image:: /images/inferentia2.jpg